alttch/busrt/docs/broker.rst

 --------------

 An optional simple security model can be implemented in an embedded broker.
-Note that any security model may slowdown communications, so it is usually good idea to move semi-trusted clients to a dedicated broker.
+Note that any security model may slowdown communications, so it is usually a good idea to move semi-trusted clients to a dedicated server socket, as a broker can have multiple ones.

 When a model is applied, only clients with the names listed in AAA map can connect.
 The clients can be restricted to: